TimofeySyrov/graph-render/README.md

 For more details, read through this file.

-## Getting started

- 1. Run `npm install`
- 2. (Optional) If you prefer to use JS, change `src/*.tsx` to `src/*.jsx` and change `src="/src/main.tsx"` in `index.html` to `src="/src/main.jsx"`
- 3. Run `npm start` to run the dev server
- 4. Write your app in `src/App.{tsx,jsx}`
- 5. Run `npm test` to see if your solution passes the test suite

- If there are any issues with the environment, you are getting errors while trying to run any of these command, please open an issue on the repository.

 ## Checklist before submitting

 - [ ] There is a dropdown to select one graph to show from all the available graphs
 - [ ] The selected graph is immediately rendered
 - [ ] The rendered graph is organized into columns
 - [ ] The nodes in columns are ordered such that their edges cross as little as possible
 - [ ] The graph looks visually pleasing
 - [ ] **Your solution passes the test suite** (`npm test`)

 **Extra challenge**

 - [ ] Make the nodes draggable with the mouse without using a library.

 ## The API and the data format